Everything you need to dress-up like Jem, Pizzazz or Synergy

 same time those 15 segments where extended and

-included as the first five part episode of Jem.
+included as the first five part episode of the

-The five part episode started airing in April
+Jem cartoon.
+The five part episode started airing

-new Jem dolls, three new Holograms added to the
+new Jem dolls, three new Holograms were added

-a waterbed and twice as many fashion where added
+attachments, a waterbed and twice as many fashion

 "Glitter'n Gold" was the new doll theme

-in March 1987 -- it was the first look at the
+aired in March 1987 -- it was the first look at

 of Raya and Jetta.
 After the summer break, Raya